Inner child healing is a key part of shadow work and using journal prompts to heal your inner child is a great way to start your journey.

 - How can you structure and plan your days better?
 Is this something you struggle with?
 Have you always struggled?

-To get started on your shadow work journey, check out my workbook, which helps beginners do precisely that.
+To get started on your inner child healing journey, check out my workbook, which helps beginners do precisely that.

 A witchy ray of sunshine who loves to help others on their journal journey.
 I’ve been journaling since childhood and have since gone on to earn a degree in English and a diploma in Shadow Work.
 I love my plant babies, yoga, and anything spooky.
 Find out more on my about me page.